Julie A. Long, M.D.

 Spinal Reconstructive Surgery, Scoliosis & Spinal Deformity, Orthopedic Surgery

-She is Board Certified by the American Board of Orthopedic Surgery and is a current member of both the North American Spine Society and American Academy of Orthopedic Surgeons.
-She has presented at numerous society meetings, including the Cervical Spine Research Society and North American Spine Society.
+She is Board Certified by the American Board of Orthopedic Surgery and is a current member of both the Northern American Spine Society and the American Academy of Orthopedic Surgeons.
+She has presented at numerous society meetings, including the Cervical Spine Research Society, and the Scoliosis Research Society.

 Dr. Long enjoys cycling,hiking, ice hockey and spending time with her family and dogs.